remyd1/containers-benchs/linpack/HPL/defs_dockerfiles/LXC/README.md

 lxc-create -t download -n my-container
 ```
 The download template will show you a list of distributions, versions and architectures to choose from.
-This bash scrypt was tested on "ubuntu", "xenial" (16.04 LTS)
+This bash script was tested on "ubuntu", "xenial" (16.04 LTS)

 ```
 lxc-start -n my-container
 ```
 ```
 lxc-attach -n my-container